SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 }
 ```

--   ''Non-Linear pattern'' is obtained using the "`@`" operator followed by a name (for example: `@x`).
+-   _Non-Linear pattern_ is obtained using the "`@`" operator followed by a name (for example: `@x`).
 This allows to store a matched object in the "variable" to reuse it somewhere else in the pattern.

--   ''Wildcard'' ("`_`") can be used to indicate a property whose name is not known, when one only cares for its value:
+-   _Wildcard_ ("`_`") can be used to indicate a property whose name is not known, when one only cares for its value:
 ```St
 ClassA % {
     #_ <=> aValue.